ninjinskii/denorm/README.md

 * https://deno.land/std@0.137.0/testing/asserts.ts;

 ## Usage
+You can use this library as an ORM or simply as a query builder if you don't need to do a lot of data objects manipulation.

 ### ORM
-If you want to do an automatic mapping between you're model objects and your database fields, you'll have to annotate your classes.
+If you want to do an automatic mapping between your model objects and your database fields, you'll have to annotate your classes.
 You are not forced to do this if you already have a running production database and your server doesn't need to modify objects a lot when coming out of the databse (e.g. in a REST api).
+You wouldn't event need to create the model objects.

+<b>What you will need for the ORM</b>
+* Add decorators to your model class
+* Call `initTable()` before instanting any of the model classes (or referencing their types)

 Here is an example: